What Muscles Does Swimming Work? Swimmers Body Explained.

 Hi, my name is Dan.
-I am a former professional swimmer, and NYC-based swim school owner.
-I'm here to share swimming tips for beginners and help people understand & learn swimming quickly and easily.
+I am a former professional swimmer and NYC-based swim school owner.
+I'm here to share beginner swimming tips and help people understand & learn swimming quickly and easily.

 Today, we will dive deep into the anatomy of swimming strokes.
 You'll learn the specific muscle groups associated with every stroke and how to get a full-body workout out of swimming.